-Prerequisite: Completion of two Art credits (not including ceramics).
-Grades 11-12
+Prerequisite: Two Art credits (not including ceramics) Grades 11-12

 This is a course intended for students who are interested in pursuing the study of art in higher education and as a career.
 This course will have students build a portfolio of work that demonstrates the mastery of 2-D design through any two dimensional process.
 Design involves purposeful decision making in using the Elements and Principles in an integrative way.
 The program is a one year program developing twelve Breadth (Range) pieces and twelve Concentration pieces.
 Working outside of class is critical for the success of developing a strong portfolio.
 This is a rigorous, fast-paced class.
 Students should expect to spend at least ten hours per piece and have a finished piece due every week to two weeks.
 There will also be summer homework required for this class.
 Portfolios are due the first week of May.
 All work will be photographed and uploaded to the College Board website.
 Students who score well on the portfolio receive college credit.
+All art courses are aligned with National Core Art Standards.

-Art History 1-2:
+Photography 1-2: Foundations

-Course credit earned: Fine Arts or Elective (1.0) May be taken only once for credit.
-No Pre-requisite.
-Grades 10-12
+Course credit earned: Fine Arts or Elective (1.0)